 254 Eastern Europe: An Interdisciplinary Survey (Crosslisted with History, Poli Sci, Slavic) Alt yrs; 4 cr (Z-E).
 Comprehensive interdisciplinary survey of East European culture, society, politics, and literature from its beginnings through the present day.
 P: Open to Fr.

-260 Latin America: An Introduction (Crosslisted with Spanish, Anthro, History, Poli Sci, Rur Soc, Afroamer, Soc) I or II or SS; 4 cr (S-E).
+260 Latin America: An Introduction (Crosslisted with Spanish, Anthro, History, Poli Sci, Rur Soc, Afroamer, Soc) II or SS; 4 cr (S-E).
 Latin American culture and society from an interdisciplinary perspective; historical developments from pre-Columbian times to the present; political movements; economic problems; social change; ecology in tropical Latin America; legal systems; literature and the arts; cultural contrasts involving the US and Latin America; land reform; labor movements; capitalism, socialism, imperialism; mass media.

 277 Africa: An Introductory Survey (Crosslisted with Sociology, African studies, Afroamerican studies, Anthropology, History, Political Science) I, II; 4 cr (Z-I).
 African society and culture, polity and economy in multidisciplinary perspectives from prehistory and ancient kingdoms through the colonial period to contemporary developments, including modern nationalism, economic development and changing social structure.
 P: Open to Fr.